|Best battery life||Garmin Vivofit 4||SEE IT||

 Yet with so many options, how do you know which is the best fitness tracker for you?
 From product design to functionality and battery life, we’ve tracked down everything you need to know to make the best decision.

-- Best fitness tracker for heart rate monitoring: Apple Watch Series 6
+- Best for heart rate monitoring: Apple Watch Series 6

 - Best sleep tracker: Fitbit Versa 3

-- Best fitness tracker for battery life: Garmin Vivofit 4
+- Best for battery life: Garmin Vivofit 4

-- Best fitness tracker for screen display: Galaxy Watch Active 2
+- Best screen displays: Galaxy Watch Active 2

 Things to consider when shopping for the best fitness trackers